 \textbf{Structure of the Matsuoka CPG Network for the Soft Snake Robot: } Extending from a primitive Matsuoka CPG system to the multi-linked snake robot, we construct a CPG network shown on the right of Fig.~\ref{fig:rlmatsuoka}.
 The network includes four linearly coupled primitive Matsuoka oscillators.
 It is an inverted, double-sized version of Network VIII introduced in Matsuoka's paper \cite{matsuoka1987mechanisms}.
 The network includes four pairs of nodes.
 Each pair of nodes (e.g., the two nodes colored green/yellow) in a row represents a primitive Matsuoka CPG \eqref{eq:matsuoka}.
 The edges correspond to the coupling relations among the nodes.
 In this graph, all the edges with hollowed endpoints are positive activating signals, while the others with solid endpoints are negative inhibiting signals.
 The oscillators are numbered $1 \text{ to } 4$ from head to tail of the robot.
 In order to build the connection between the CPG network and robot actuators, we define the output of the $i$-th primitive Matsuoka CPG as

-where $A_z$ represents the amplifying ratio of the difference between $z_i^e$ and $z_i^f$ of the $i$-th primitive oscillator.
-Given the Bounded Input Bounded Output (BIBO) stability of the Matsuoka \ac{cpg} net \cite{matsuoka1985sustained}, the outputs $\bm{\psi} = [\psi_1,\psi_2,\psi_3,\psi_4]^T$ from the primitive oscillators can be limited within the real region $[-1, 1]$ by adjusting the ratio $A_z$.
+where $a_{\psi}$ is a ratio coefficient of $z_i$.
+Given the Bounded Input Bounded Output (BIBO) stability of the Matsuoka CPG net \cite{matsuoka1985sustained}, the outputs $\bm{\psi} = [\psi_1,\psi_2,\psi_3,\psi_4]^T$ from the primitive oscillators can be limited within $[-1, 1]$ by adjusting the ratio $a_{\psi}$.
 We let $\psi_i = 1$ for the full inflation of the $i$-th extensor actuator and zero inflation of the $i$-th flexor actuator, and vice versa for $\psi_i = -1$.
 The actual pressure input to the $i$-th chamber is $\lambda_i\cdot\psi_i$, where $\lambda_i$ is the maximal pressure input of each actuator.
 The primitive oscillator with green nodes controls the oscillation of the head joint.